openfga/sample-stores/stores/slack/README.md

 This model is inspired by Slack and some of their publicly documented roles and permissions.

-> As reference, Slack's publicly available docs were used:
+> As a reference, Slack's publicly available docs were used:
 >
 > - [Role Management at Slack](https://slack.engineering/role-management-at-slack/)
 > - [Types of Roles in Slack](https://slack.com/intl/en-ca/help/articles/360018112273-Types-of-roles-in-Slack)